Careers

 Minimum Qualifications

-- Bachelor's degree in education, math, physics, or a related STEM field (Master's degree preferred)
+- Bachelor’s degree in Early Childhood or Elementary Education, or a related field, required; Master’s degree preferred.

-- Ability to differentiate instruction and adapt teaching strategies to meet the needs of diverse learners
+- Ability to differentiate instruction and adapt teaching strategies to meet the needs of gifted and diverse learners.

 Interested applicants should submit a resume, cover letter, and three letters of reference to: